codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_8_the_effects_of_disabling_a_stage_of_address_translation.md

 For this stage of translation, no memory access permission checks are performed, and therefore no MMU faults can be generated for this stage of address translation.

+> **NOTE: **
+Alignment checking is performed, and therefore Alignment faults can occur.